0xPix3l/obsidian/Windows/Active directory/Delegation/What is delegation.md

 ![[Pasted image 20250709000354.png]]

 There are two types of Kerberos Delegation:
-- General/Basic or Unconstrained Delegation - Allows the first hop (web server in our example) to request access to any service on any computer in the domain.
+- General/Basic or [[Windows/Active directory/Delegation/Unconstrained Delegation.md|Unconstrained Delegation]] - Allows the first hop
+(web server in our example) to request access to any service on any computer in the domain.
 - Constrained Delegation - Allows the first hop to request access only